tcapelle/distributed/README.md

     wandb.log(...)
 ```

 If you don't do this, you will have multiple runs for each process, which can be a bit confusing.
-E.g if you have 8 GPUs, you will have 8 runs for each experiment, but sometimes this can be useful and desired.
+E.g., if you have 8 GPUs, you will have 8 runs for each experiment, but sometimes this can be useful and desired.

-We also enable users to bypass this on our integrations by letting them create their run (call `wandb.init` manually) and then use the integration.
+We also enable users to bypass this in our integrations by letting them create their run (call `wandb.init` manually) and then use the integration.
 This is the case if you use the transformers integration.

 A good trick when logging multiple runs is using the `group` parameter so you can visualize the runs in the W&B UI.
-This is useful to keep track of the runs for a given experiment that were created in different processes.
+This is useful for keeping track of the runs for a given experiment that were created in different processes.
 ```python
 # create a run on every process and group them by experiment
 wandb.init(project="distributed-example", group="my-experiment")